UPS Airlines Flight 1354: Aftermath

 In 2014, the Independent Pilots Association filed suit against the FAA to end the cargo airplane exemption from the flight crew minimum rest requirements.
 In 2016, the lawsuit was dismissed by a Washington, DC, court, which determined the FAA had acted reasonably by excluding cargo airlines from the rest requirement based on cost-benefit analysis.

 Bret Fanning, husband of First Officer Shanda Fanning, filed a lawsuit against Honeywell Aerospace in 2014, alleging that its GPWS installed on the A300 failed to alert the pilots that their aircraft was dangerously close to the ground.
 Fanning claimed that the GPWS did not sound an alarm until one second after the aircraft began to clip the tops of trees; however, the NTSB determined from the aircraft's FDR that the GPWS sounded a "sink rate" warning when the aircraft was 250 ft above the ground, 8 seconds before the first impact with trees.

 In popular culture

-UPS Airlines Flight 1354 was covered in the 10th episode of season 21 on Mayday titled "Deadly Delivery".
+The events of UPS Airlines Flight 1354 were featured in the 2021 episode "Deadly Delivery", of the Canadian documentary TV series Mayday.